23nicolaso/GachaClicker/Readme.md

 - Click to earn cookies
 - Unlock and upgrade various cookie-producing buildings
-- Collect unique characters through a gacha system
+- Collect unique cards through a gacha system
-- Characters provide special bonuses and abilities
+- Cards provide special bonuses and abilities
-- Prestige system for long-term progression

 ## 🛠️ Technologies Used